pian13131/sngn/Java/JavaInterview.md

 #### Differentiate between process and thread

-- A Program in the execution is called the process whereas; A thread is a subset of the process
+- A Program in the execution is called the process whereas; A thread is a **subset** of the process
 - Processes are independent whereas threads are the subset of process.
 - Process have different address space in memory, while threads contain a shared address space.
 - Context switching can be faster between the threads as compared to context switching between the threads.
 - Inter-process communication is slower and expensive than inter-thread communication.
 - Any change in Parent process doesn't affect the child process whereas changes in parent thread can affect the child thread.

-#### What is the purpose of wait() method in Java
+#### What is the purpose of `wait()` method in Java

 The wait() method is provided by the Object class in Java.
 This method is used for inter-thread communication in Java.
-The java.lang.Object.wait() is used to pause the current thread, and wait until another thread does not call the notify() or notifyAll() method.
+The `java.lang.Object.wait()` is used to pause the current thread, and wait until another thread does not call the `notify()` or `notifyAll()` method.
 Its syntax is given below.

 #### What are the advantages of multithreading

-- Multithreading allows an application/program to be always reactive for input, even already running with some background tasks
+- Multithreading allows an application/program to be always **reactive for input**, even already running with some background tasks
-- Multithreading allows the faster execution of tasks, as threads execute independently.
+- Multithreading allows the **faster** execution of tasks, as threads **execute independently**.
-- Multithreading provides better utilization of cache memory as threads share the common memory resources.
+- Multithreading provides better **utilization of cache** memory as threads share the common memory resources.
 - Multithreading reduces the number of the required server as one server can execute multiple threads at a time.

 #### What are the states in the lifecycle of a Thread

 - **New:** In this state, a Thread class object is created using a new operator, but the thread is not alive.
-Thread doesn't start until we call the start() method.
+Thread doesn't start until we call the `start()` method.

-- **Runnable:** In this state, the thread is ready to run after calling the start() method.
+- **Runnable:** In this state, the thread is ready to run after calling the `start()` method.
 However, the thread is not yet selected by the thread scheduler.

 - **Running:** In this state, the thread scheduler picks the thread from the ready state, and the thread is running.
 - **Waiting/Blocked:** In this state, a thread is not running but still alive, or it is waiting for the other thread to finish.
-- **Dead/Terminated:** A thread is in terminated or dead state when the run() method exits.
+- **Dead/Terminated:** A thread is in terminated or dead state when the `run()` method exits.

 #### What is the difference between preemptive scheduling and time slicing

-Under preemptive scheduling, the highest priority task executes until it enters the waiting or dead states or a higher priority task comes into existence.
+Under preemptive scheduling, the highest priority task **executes until** it enters the waiting or dead states or a higher priority task comes into existence.

 Under time slicing, a task executes for a predefined slice of time and then reenters the pool of ready tasks.
 The scheduler then determines which task should execute next, based on priority and other factors.

-#### What does join() method
+#### What does `join()` method

-The join() method waits for a thread to die.
+The` join()` method waits for a thread to die.
 In other words, it causes the currently running threads to stop executing until the thread it joins with completes its task.

 #### What about the daemon threads

-The daemon threads are the low priority threads that provide the background support and services to the user threads.
+The daemon threads are the **low priority threads** that provide the background support and services to the user threads.
 Daemon thread gets automatically terminated by the JVM if the program remains with the daemon thread only, and all other user threads are ended/died.

 ####  What are the main differences between array and collection

-- Arrays are always of fixed size, i.e., a user can not increase or decrease the length of the array according to their requirement or at runtime, but In Collection, size can be changed dynamically as per need.
+- Arrays are always of fixed size, but In Collection, size can be changed dynamically as per need.
-- Arrays can only store homogeneous or similar type objects, but in Collection, heterogeneous objects can be stored.
+- Arrays can only store similar type objects, but in Collection, heterogeneous objects can be stored.
 - Arrays cannot provide the ?ready-made? methods for user requirements as sorting, searching, etc. but Collection includes readymade methods to use.

 #### What is the difference between HashSet and TreeSet